-The Ambulance Staff Charity is a governed by its Board of Trustees, which makes decisions about our strategic direction and is ultimately responsible for the management and conduct of the charity.
+TASC is governed by our Board of Trustees, who make decisions about our strategic direction and are ultimately responsible for the management and conduct of the charity.

 Diane recently retired as the Executive Director of Corporate and Clinical Services/Deputy CEO for West Midlands Ambulance Service.
 Diane completed just under 34 years within the NHS, which included 17 years at Board level, and she is very proud to have been awarded the Queens Ambulance Medal in the 2018 New Year’s Honours for distinguished service.

 As well as a registered Health and Care Professions Council Paramedic (HCPC), Diane is also a pool member of NHS Interim Management and Support (IMAS) and has experience of being a Director of a private ambulance company.

 Gordon is one of our longest serving board members, originally joining our Board in 2009 when we were still known as the Ambulance Service Benevolent Fund.
 Gordon has a wealth of knowledge in the ambulance sector, both NHS and private.

 He began his career with Hertfordshire Ambulance Service in 1964 as a Patient Transport Driver and went on to serve over 34 years in the Bedfordshire and Hertfordshire Ambulance Service.
 Gordon retired from the NHS in 1998 and spent the rest of his career in a private ambulance service.